 Wednesday and Pugsley Addams from The Addams Family, although it's played for laughs here.

 American Gothic (2016) has Jack.
 While not a suspect in the serial killings done by a member of his family, he is seriously creepy.
 He is obsessed with death and his actions Torturing the neighbor's cat, throwing a toy on a tarp covering a pool to trick his young cousin to go out on it and drown make you shutter for the future of the family.

-Wolfram & Hart's conduit to the Senior Partners in Angel was a little girl.
+Wolfram & Hart's conduit to the Senior Partners was a little girl.
 And she was also the dark reincarnation of Ra, representing the sun at sunset and the evil of humanity.

 There is also an episode revolving around a creepy child possessed by a demon that corrupted the souls of those it possessed.
-When they exorcised the demon they learned that it hadn't been controlling him, but had possessed him and been trapped inside by the soulless child.
+When the heroes exorcised the demon they learned that it hadn't been controlling him, but had possessed him and been trapped inside by the soulless child.